TheIronicHoodies/mayday.github.io/README-ENG.md

 2. "If a crew member is asleep, unconscious, or deceased by the time the next chapter starts, they are ineligible to win."

 3. "Ineligible crew members won't always immediately be removed as a poll option."
-This ensures that readers will not be spoiled should a character have been killed or rendered unconscious outside the currently published chapters.
-Therefore, should a reader vote for an ineligible, yet selectable character, their vote will be rendered NULL.
+This ensures that readers will not be spoiled should a character have been killed or rendered unconscious outside currently published chapters.
+Should a reader vote for an ineligible, yet selectable character, their vote will be rendered NULL.

 4. "If two or more crew members tie for the vote, one will be chosen at random."